acecconato/Discordjs-EasyCommands/README.md

 - Command **adminOnly** and customizable **permissions**
 - Command **cooldowns**
 - Creating **subcommands** quickly

-**Logger**
-TODO !
-He's only used to display colored messages and informations in the CLI at the moment

 ## Usage
 ### Main file (with Discord.js)